aumChauhan/MaterialUIKit/DOCUMENTATION.md

 ## Usage

 To use the MUIButton, you can create an instance of it by providing a title, style, and an action closure.
-Below is an example of how to use it:

 ## Parameters